Website Launch Checklist: The Essentials

 - Time to First Draw (TTFD): TTFD is the time it takes for a user to see the first bit of content when they open a website.
 Ideally, it should be under a second.

 - Time to Usability: This refers to the time taken before a website becomes fully visible and functional, i.e., users can scroll, click, view content and interact with all elements of the site.
 Ideally, this should not take longer than 2 to 3 seconds.

 Recommended Read: 5 Tests You Must Run Before Launching A Website

 Now, a website might be working perfectly across multiple browser-device combinations.
 However, with thousands of devices with different screen sizes and resolutions being used worldwide, there is an excellent chance that the site won’t render accurately on some screens.

-To prevent this, web developers implement responsive design, and they must check the efficacy of said responsive design on different real devices.
+To prevent this, web developers must implement responsive design and check the efficacy of said responsive design on different real devices.
 To do so, testers must once again resort to real devices.

 They can use BrowserStack’s free responsive design checker to check on popular devices like iPhone X, Galaxy Note 10, iPhone 8 Plus, Galaxy S9 Plus, and more.
 For access to a broader range of real devices (Apple, Samsung, Motorola, and many more), testers can sign up for free and choose from thousands of real devices to check their website’s appearance

 With widespread digitization entering everyday life, users are more conscious of their data security than ever before.
 At the very least, every website should have the following measures enabled:

 - SSL (Secured Socket Layer): If a site intends to gather sensitive user data such as financial information, and personal details (such as address and DOB), it should have an SSL (Secured Socket Layer) certificate.